qdrant/landing_page/qdrant-landing/content/documentation/private-cloud/qdrant-cluster-management.md

 * [Azure AKS Public LoadBalancer annotations](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard)
 * [Azure AKS Internal LoadBalancer annotations](https://learn.microsoft.com/en-us/azure/aks/internal-lb)
 * [GCP GKE LoadBalancer annotations](https://cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer-parameters)
+*
+<aside role="alert">Internal communication channels are <strong>never</strong> protected by an API key nor bearer tokens.
+Internal gRPC uses port 6335.
+You must ensure that this port is not publicly reachable and can only be used for node communication.
+By default, Qdrant Private Cloud deployes a strict NetworkPolicy to only allow communication on port 6335 between Qdrant Cluster nodes.</aside>

 ## Authentication and Authorization

+<aside role="alert">By default, clusters in Hybrid Cloud are only exposed through a Kubernetes ClusterIP Service inside of the Kubernetes network and not accessible to the outside, and no API key is configured.
+If you choose to expose the database internally or externally, you must configure an API key.</aside>

 Authentication information is provided by Kubernetes secrets.